Languages

 All students in Y7 study Spanish.

-Our wish is for students to learn a language through a range of interesting and motivating contexts with each unit having a clear intent.
-Examples of topics covered in Y7 include: My World; Descriptions and In the City.
+Our wish is for students to learn a language through a range of interesting and motivating contexts, with each unit having clear intent and key component knowledge.
+Examples of topics covered in Y7 include: My World and Where I Live.
 The KS3 curriculum in languages has been carefully considered and devised based on the requirements of the National Curriculum and so that grammar and vocabulary are sequenced according to prior learning.
-Students are given the ability to master and retrieve key concepts at every stage of their journey.
+Students are given the ability to master and recall key components at every stage of their journey.
 New language is introduced and old language recycled in chunks via the use of sentence builders.
+Formative assessment takes place regularly.
 Elements of Hispanic culture are explored and discussed throughout the year.
 There is an emphasis on understanding and celebrating differences within cultures and Spanish speaking countries.

 Overview |